oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

    * Advance connectivity services require the creation of complex policies.
 The LxNM models allows to indicate which policy (or policies) should be used.
 However, LxNM does not include the definition of policies.
 There are a set a device models which could be used as a base for the network model.
 * Pre and post checks:
 * Preparation of the interface.
 Prior to setting up .

-## Status of the intented Network Service.
+## Status of the Intended Network Service

 The Network Service Yang models represents an intent of the realization of service.
 A controller, after an instance of the network service yang intent has been created, will derive the necessary device level configurations and apply them to the necessary devices.
 However, the implementations reported a set of open issues which are related to the status.
 Those issues are not solved today and are left to implementation choices and solutions.

 * Is the Service running on the Network?
 (Github issue #5)